yannickl/SnappingStepper/README.md

 }
 ```

-To go further you can take a look at the example project.
+To go further, take a look at the example project.

 ## Contact